 \subsection{Training details}

 We adopt a multi-stage training strategy, as detailed in~\cref{tbl:training_stages}.
 The remote and local models are first trained individually and then later combined.
 Each model is pretrained on the large-scale ImageNet dataset~\citep{dataset_ILSVRC15} for classification, then on the image segmentation task on Cityscapes~\citep{dataset_Cordts2016Cityscapes}, before being fine-tuned on the smaller BDD100K driving dataset.
-We specifically train the remote model to have predictive capability by supplying it with a delay-aware (DA) objective: to predict the labels of future frames conditioned on the degree of delay.
+We train the remote model to have temporally predictive capability by supplying it with a delay-aware (DA) objective: to predict the labels of future frames conditioned on the degree of delay.
 During the final training stage, the task-specific layers of the MLP are replaced with an entropy bottleneck and resolution adapter that allow its outputs to be added to the intermediate activation map of the local model.
 Using this configuration, the local and remote models are trained jointly for the target scenario of local segmentation incorporating delayed predictions from the remote model.
 The training loss is per-pixel cross-entropy loss.
 We use the Adan~\citep{xie2024adan} optimizer, a warmup-stable-decay learning rate schedule, gradient clipping, and selectively applying discriminative fine-tuning or layer-wise learning rate decay (LLRD)~\citep{howard2018ulmfit_discriminative_finetuning_LLRD}.